paul-hunt-abide/akka-bootcamp/src/Unit-2/lesson3/README.md

 In this lesson, `PerformanceCounterActor` only has one subscriber (`ChartingActor`, from inside `Main.cs`) but with a little re-architecting you could have these actors publishing their `PeformanceCounter` data to multiple recipients.
 Maybe that's a do-it-yourself exercise you can try later? ;)

-#### How did we schedule publishing of `PeformanceCounter` data?
+#### How did we schedule publishing of `PerformanceCounter` data?
-Inside the `PreStart` lifecycle method, we used the `Context` object to get access to the `Scheduler`, and then we had `PeformanceCounterActor` send itself a `GatherMetrics` method once every 250 milliseconds.
+Inside the `PreStart` lifecycle method, we used the `Context` object to get access to the `Scheduler`, and then we had `PerformanceCounterActor` send itself a `GatherMetrics` method once every 250 milliseconds.

 This causes `PeformanceCounterActor` to fetch data every 250ms and publish it to `ChartingActor`, giving us a live graph with a frame rate of 4 FPS.